sartorius/mgpronote/README.md

 ## License

-All rights are reserved for MGSuivi by the team MGTool.
+All rights are reserved for MG Suivi by the team MGTool.

 ## Clone sample version